fischkas/to-do-list-api/README.md

 Open Command Prompt

-Navigate to your working directory in windows cmd, for example
+Navigate to your working directory in windows cmd (in my case)

 ```cmd
 cd C:\Users\YourName\Documents